Buying a pre-loved home

 Please note: The assessment will identify the share you can afford to purchase and not just the share being sold, as it is possible you could afford to purchase more than the share being sold.
 The percentage share and rent amount will vary depending on the amount you can afford, and you will receive a worked example after the assessment.
 You must be able to buy the current advertised share as a minimum, and you may be able to purchase a bigger share dependent on the lease and Bromford’s agreement.

-TMP will then issue the final sign-off which will require approval by Bromford.
+The advisor will then issue the final sign-off which will require approval by Bromford.

 The Sale Progressor will notify you and your estate agent once the final sign-off is approved, they will request the memorandum of sale and confirm your case has been assigned to one of the EHST Resale Co-ordinators.